aclark4life/blog/2011/02/16/cioppino-sprint-report/index.rst

+|

 Cioppino Sprint Report
 ======================

+|

 .. feed-entry::
    :date: 2011-02-16

-**The Cioppino Sprint was held in Bodega Bay, CA in 2011.**

-It was a `beautiful location`_ for a gathering of awesome Plone folks; and much was accomplished.
+|

 .. image:: /images/bodega.jpg
-    :alt: Bodega Bay
     :align: center
     :class: blog-image

+|

+In memory of |Dorneles Treméa|.

+The Cioppino Sprint was held in Bodega Bay, CA in 2011.
+It was a |beautiful location| for a gathering of awesome Plone folks; and much was accomplished.

 .. dorneles